Qom Urban Railway

 Qom Metro is a metro system serving the city of Qom, Iran, currently under construction.
-A metro line with a length of 14 km with 14 stations is due to be completed by the end of 2024.
+A metro line with a length of 14 km with 14 stations is due to be completed by 2025.
 A monorail line with a length of 7 km with 8 stations is partially built but construction has been halted.
 An extension of the monorail, plus two other brand new metro lines, are being considered as part of future plans.

 Lines

 Line A

 Line A is an underground metro line currently under construction, due to open by the end of 2021.
 The line has a length of 14 km with 14 stations, extending from the Northern edge of the city, passing near Qom railway station and Fatima Masumeh Shrine, terminating at Jamkaran Mosque.